wfailla/un-orchestrator/orchestrator/README_COMPILE.md

 	; Now install the above library according to the description provided ; in the cloned folder

-The following libraries are required if you plan to enable, in the un-orchestrator, the publisher/subscriber mechanism, that is used to export the configuration of the universal node.
+The following libraries are required if you plan to enable the publisher/subscriber mechanism, which is used by the un-orchestrator to export the configuration of the universal node.

 	; Install libsodium (a modern and easy-to-use crypto library)
 	$ git clone git://github.com/jedisct1/libsodium.git